February 20, 2023 - Business IntelligenceData Analytics

 Data Analytics Just Got Smarter: Understanding Augmented Analytics

-As the complexity and volume of data continue growing, companies are implementing ever-newer Business Intelligence (BI) and analytics principles to improve their data efforts and, thus, leave the competition far behind.
+As the complexity and volume of data continues to grow, companies keep implementing new Business Intelligence (BI) and analytics principles to improve their data efforts in order to stay ahead of the competition..

-One such methodology gaining popularity is Augmented Analytics (AA): leveraging the power of Machine Learning (ML), Artificial Intelligence (AI), and Natural Language Processing (NLP) to gain critical insights faster and more precisely.
+Augmented Analytics (AA) is one such methodology gaining in popularity: it leverages the power of Machine Learning (ML), Artificial Intelligence (AI), and Natural Language Processing (NLP) to gain critical insights faster and more precisely.

 • What is Augmented Analytics, and how does it work?